librastartup/libra-checker/README.md

 To run your own instance of Libra Checker, you also need the other two parts:

-[libra-checker-grpc](https://github.com/librastartup/libra-checker-grpc) (Node.js gRPC client + Python/JavaScript LCS to fetch and deserialize transactions)
+[`/libra-checker-grpc`](https://github.com/librastartup/libra-checker-grpc) - Node.js gRPC client + Python/JavaScript LCS to fetch and deserialize transactions.

-[libra-checker-api](https://github.com/librastartup/libra-checker-api) (Express.js API that passes data from backend to frontend)
+[`/libra-checker-api`](https://github.com/librastartup/libra-checker-api) - Express.js API to connect backend with frontend.
 <br>
 <br>
 Follow the [tutorial](https://librastartup.com/blog/tutorial-how-to-create-block-explorer-for-libra-cryptocurrency-part-1-the-backend/) to run your own Libra Checker.